top of page

 Flamingo Flower: Anthurium

 FAQ: How can I water my plants while on vacation?
 Because the reservoir can be readily interchanged for one of higher capacity, water can be reliably provided for weeks.
+The plant above has the Regular Hydrator.
 The reservoir shown to the left above holds 32 ounces and can water a small or medium sized plant for weeks.
+Before leaving the plant for this long, however, be sure to check the duration of the filled reservoir.
 Adapters with an extension that will fit into the hydrator will soon be available on this site.
+Using the Large Hydrator, one can use a 750 ml glass bottle (~26 oz) and avoid adapting another bottle.

 FAQ: How do I water indoor plants automatically?
-Once the hydrator and wicks have been put into place (see the "Installation" tab at the top of this page), you only need to refill the reservoir when or before it empties.
-Adjusting the water flow rate to meet the needs of your plants is explained under both the "Operation" and "FAQ" tabs at the top of this page.
+Once the hydrator and wicks have been put into place (see the Installation page), you only need to refill the reservoir when or before it empties.
+Adjusting the water flow rate to meet the needs of your plants is explained above and on the FAQ page.

 bottom of page